COIN OPERATED ARCADE TECHNICAL GAME TIPS

 If Pinball Medic ever were to use the term "shopped", we actually meant to say;

-"This game has been refurbished the right way."
+"This game has been refurbished the right way".

 NOTE: Many an on-line or auction game buyer has experienced the fraud caused by the ambiguous term 'shopped', so buyer beware.

-The following definitions apply to Video, Arcade Games and Pinball Machines.
+These definitions apply to Video, Arcade Games and Pinball Machines.

 Also, game specific parts can't always be found for every game and the level of refurbishment has to be lowered.
 In this rare case, we try our best to make sure the game is 100% operational before we finish the refurbishment.
 We are not sure that all other shops would even try to finish the refurbishment in these cases.
+Some shops don't even replace the rusty game ball and call the game totally shopped out.

 FULL REFURBISHMENT - Every part and mechanism of the game has been inspected, disassembled and cleaned, repaired and/or replaced as needed to bring the game up to the closest to 'like new' playability that can occur given the age of the game.
 No warn out or defective game parts remain inside of the game.
 This procedure does include all the game's consumable parts like rubber rings and light bulbs.
 This level of refurbishment may add another 5 to 8 hours of labor after the cosmetic refurbishment.
 The game should work for years after a full refurbishment has been done.